lab-v2/pyreason/docs/source/tutorials/custom_thresholds.rst

 =================================

 In this tutorial, we will look at how to run PyReason with Custom Thresholds.
-Custom Thresholds are parameters in the :ref:`Rule Paramters` class.
+Custom Thresholds are parameters in the :ref:`Rule Parameters` class.

 Graph
 ------------